Historic Preservation Applications

 For more detailed information, please read the Historic Preservation Demolition Review FAQ.

-The historic preservation signature is valid for 180 days and cannot be extended.
+Once the Historic Preservation Demolition Review application is approved the approval is valid for 180 days and cannot be extended.
 If the application isn’t finalized within this period, a new demolition permit application is required.